Kimberley-saka/geobrainroom/README.md

 ### Motivation
 Geospatial data plays an important role in managing the risks associated with natural disasters.
-I believe that individuals should have a basic understanding of Geographic Information Systems (GIS) and be able to contribute to crowd-sourcing platforms like OpenStreetMap.
+I believe that individuals should have a basic understanding of Geographic Information Systems (GIS) and be able to contribute to crowd-sourcing platforms like <a href="https://www.openstreetmap.org/#map=6/-13.277/34.295">OpenStreetMap</a>.
 This will aid in emergency response efforts in every form and help those in need.

 ### Getting started